EarvinTio/EarvinTio.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a Ph.D. candidate at the Institute of Medical Science at the University of Toronto.
-I am part of the [Whole Person & Population Modelling](https://www.felskylab.com/) Lab in the Krembil Centre for Neuroinformatics at the Centre for Addiction and Mental Health, where I work with biobank-scale data and develop biopsychosocial machine learning models to predict suicide and related behaviours.
+As part of the [Whole Person & Population Modelling](https://www.felskylab.com/) Lab in the Krembil Centre for Neuroinformatics at the Centre for Addiction and Mental Health, I work with biobank-scale data to develop biopsychosocial machine learning models of suicide-related phenotypes.

 Before joining Professor Daniel Felsky’s lab, I completed an Honours Bachelor’s of Applied Science (B.A.Sc.) in Systems Design Engineering with a minor in Artificial Intelligence at the University of Waterloo (2020), during which I held research positions at SickKids hospital and Sunnybrook hospital, and completed a semester abroad at École Polytechnique Fédérale de Lausanne.